Steeplechase (athletics): History

 The Amateur Athletic Association Championship (AAA) was the de facto World Championship of athletics until the IAAF (now World Athletics) World Championships started in the 1980s.
 At the first AAA Championships in 1880 the steeplechase was run over 1 mile and 1,440 yards and won by James Concannon of Widnes Football Club.
 The distance was standardised at 2 miles from 1913 when it was won in 11:03.6 by Charles Ruffell of Highgate Harriers, his only AAA championship win.
 The first man to defend his title was William Snook (Moseley Harriers) who won it in 1884 and 1885.
 The first winner from outside the British Isles was George Orton of Canada in 1898, and the only non-British athlete to win it more than once was Petar Šegedin (Yugoslavia) with wins in 1950 and 1951.
-Maurice Herriott (Sparkhill Harriers) won the AAA title eight times, including seven consecutive wins from 1961-67.
+Maurice Herriott (Sparkhill Harriers) won the AAA title eight times, including seven consecutive wins from 1961 to 1967.

 The steeplechase was not run at the modern Olympic Games until 1900, when they hosted two steeplechase races.
 On 15 July, six men lined up for a 2,500 metres steeplechase with a water jump, hurdles, and stone fences on each of five laps of the Croix Catelan track in Paris.
 George Orton (Canada) hung back for most of the race but came through strongly on the final lap to become the first Olympic steeplechase champion, and Canada's first Olympic champion.
 The following day they faced eight laps of the same course for a 4,000 metres steeplechase won by John Rimmer (Great Britain) who led from start to finish.
 They had further races at different distances in 1904 and 1908 and the event was first held over 3000 metres at the 1920 games in Antwerp, when the winner, in 10:00.4, was Percy Hodge of Great Britain.

 The steeplechase was not on the programme for the first European Athletics Championships in Turin in 1934, so the first European champion was Lars Larsson who ran 9:16.2 to win Sweden's only gold medal on the track at the second European Championships at Stade Yves-du-Manoir in Paris on 5 September 1938.

 The first two iterations of the World Athletics Championships consisted of a limited number of events that had been excluded from that year's Olympic Games.
 The first World Championships to include the full suite of men's and women's events was at Helsinki, Finland, in August 1983, and the first World Champion in a time 8:15.06 was Patriz Ilg of West Germany.